LL.M Program Frequently Asked Questions

-Yes, we require letters of recommendation from three people who are either law faculty, lawyers or judges with whom you have worked.
+Yes, we require two letters of recommendation from people who are either law faculty, lawyers or judges with whom you have worked.
 These letters should discuss your suitability to participate in and complete our LL.M. program.

 Does my application need to include a writing sample?

 Yes, as described more fully in the application instructions, you must furnish us a writing sample and a personal statement, both written in English.